 Read: 28th October – 5th November 2017

-The Rules of Magic (approx 384 pages) has been written as prequel to Ms Hoffman’s popular novel – Practical Magic – however, it can be read as a standalone novel.
-This book is listed in the contemporary literary fiction genre on Amazon UK – although I feel that a more appropriate description would be Magical Realism – and features natural born witches alongside our human characters.
+The Rules of Magic has been written as a prequel to Ms Hoffman’s popular novel, Practical Magic.
+However, I think that it can be read as a standalone novel.
+This book is listed in the contemporary literary fiction genre on Amazon UK.
+Although, I feel that a more appropriate description would be Magical Realism.

-I like the fact that this book follows the Owens siblings growing and maturing – from the post war 1950’s through to the turbulent 1960’s and ends at the time young Sally and Gillian Owens move in – we witness many types of prejudices and see the implications of the war in Vietnam.
+I like the fact that this book follows the Owens siblings growing and maturing.
+We’re taken on a journey from the post-war 1950s, through the turbulent 1960s and end at the time young Sally and Gillian Owens move in.
+We witness many types of prejudices and see the implications of the war in Vietnam.
 For a piece of fiction that is set in America’s turbulent times, I do feel that this story has the right amount of tears, mystery and chuckles for a family saga of this size.

 Dislike is too strong an emotion but there were definitely a few things that took the shine off for me.